 As you are moving inside the diamond, you should be: Watching the runner, glancing to pick up the ball, watching the runner, glancing to pick up the ball.
-Once inside the diamond 3-4 meters (12 feet), pivot (or button-hook) into the play, make sure the runner touches the base, check for obstruction and proceed with the play.
+Once inside the diamond 3 meters (10-12 feet), pivot (or button-hook) into the play, make sure the runner touches the base, check for obstruction and proceed with the play.

-8.3.11 Three-Foot Line
+Three-Foot Line

 A violation of the 1 meter (3-foot) line is an example of an interference call and calls for the umpire to take charge.
 The umpire should step into the play throwing arms high above the head calling loudly "DEAD BALL".
-Step toward the violation area, point at the spot of interference by the left hand with verbal call 'INTERFERENCE' and give a strong overhand out signal with verbal call 'BATTER-RUNNER OUT'.
+Step toward the violation area, point at the spot of interference with the left hand and give a strong overhand out signal.
 At this time, the runners MUST be instructed to return to the last base legally touched at the time of the interference.

-8.3.12 Running Out of the Base Path
+Running Out of the Base Path

 Running out of the base path to avoid a tag is also a violation but does NOT result in a dead ball.
-The umpire should point with the left hand indicating that the runner did violate the rules, (by running out of the base path) and follow with a strong overhand out signal if needed and verbal call 'OUT.'
+The umpire should point with the left hand indicating that the runner did violate the rules, (by running out of the base path) and follow with a strong overhand out signal if needed.
 Other runners may continue to advance at their own risk and the umpire should react accordingly.